IvyMbugua/mars-weather/README.md

 - ☀️Sol (which refers to the solar day on Mars.)
 - 📅Date
-- 🌡️Max and Min Temperature (in ℃ and ℉)
+- 🌡️Maximum and minimum temperature
-- 🌬️Avg Wind Speed (in kph and mph )
+- 🌬️Average Wind Speed
 - 🧭Wind Direction

 This Mars Weather project has been deployed on [Vercel](https://mars-weather-azure.vercel.app/).